guyonmatteau/python-solidity/README.md

 ### Future outline

-Ideas and potential next steps, out of scope for this assessment:
+Ideas and potential next steps for further development:

 - Contract
+  - Add logging of Events through Emit
   - Add modifiers for balance checks
-  - Add safety checks
+  - Assess vulnerabilities
   - Currently contract does swap (as per the assignment), but even if the swap results in a loss.
 In case of arbitrage one would want to revert the transaction if it is not at profit.
 This check  needs to be added.
   - Gas optimization
 - Module
   - Containerization / portability: build, test, and deploy the contract from a container to avoid "yes, but it worked on my machine".
-  - Basic CLI tool can be extended and uploaded to private registry for convenient internal usage across devs.
+  - Basic CLI tool can be extended and uploaded to private registry for convenient internal usage across devs within company.
   - Add pipeline for testing, linting and deployment
   - Add unit tests for the Python module itself.
 - Deployment